 Why intensity matters

-The intensity level at which you perform exercise should be taken into account when considering how much of it you need.
+The intensity level at which you perform exercise should be taken into account when considering how much you need.
 If you’re elderly and live a more sedentary lifestyle, simply taking 10,000 steps might be all the exercise you require.
 But for the average healthy adult, “there is a big difference between walking to the corner store and working up a sweat,” says Mathew Forzaglia, a certified personal trainer at NEO Fifth and the Fhitting Room in New York City.
 “To be considered a beneficial exercise, you must increase your heart rate.”

 Moderately intense exercise for a relatively active adult is walking about 100 steps in a minute.
 In general, “it is better to aim for intensity over distance,” Forzaglia says.
 “You will get much more out of the activity if you do it with a higher intensity or putting more effort into it opposed to dragging out 10,000 steps across a full day.”

 Is there anything wrong with just taking 10,000 steps a day?
 It’s much better than doing nothing at all—though it won’t necessarily help you reach any far-off fitness goals.

 RELATED: Exercise intensity and how to use it

 In general, adding more exercise into your daily regimen will help you improve your fitness level.
 “Certainly the 10,000 steps will be beneficial to overall health, but you can potentially derive greater overall benefits from additional exercise, and even more importantly, different modalities,” explains Brad Schoenfeld, PhD, Assistant Professor of Exercise Science and Director of the Human Performance Lab at CUNY Lehman College in New York City.
 “Walking or running will do very little for muscular strength, power, muscle mass, posture, bone density, flexibility, and other parameters.
 Thus, you'd need to include exercise such as resistance training to enhance other aspects of fitness.”